gottesmm/gottesmm.github.io/proposals/high-level-arc-operations.md

 immediate affects on the optimizer and thus the optimizer changes can be done in parallel with the rest of the ARC optimization work.

-But, ideally we would like for IRGen to be what eliminates the load_strong, store_strong instructions, not the SILOwnershipModel eliminator.
+But, in the long run, we need IRGen to eliminate the load_strong, store_strong instructions, not the SILOwnershipModel eliminator, so that we can enforce Ownership invariants all through the SIL pipeline.
 Thus we will need to update passes to handle these new instructions.
-Once this is done, we can move load_strong, store_strong out of the eliminator pass and allow for IRGen to handle the instructions themselves.

 The main optimizer changes can be separated into the following areas: memory forwarding, dead stores, ARC optimization.
 In all of these cases, the necessary changes are relatively trivial to respond to.
-We give a quick taste of two of
-them: store->load forwarding and ARC Code Motion.
+We give a quick taste of two of them: store->load forwarding and ARC Code Motion.

 ### store->load forwarding